justinc04/bullet-valor/README.md

 # fps-game
--A 1v1 deathmatch first person shooter with upgrades and abilities\
+ A skill-based 1v1 deathmatch with gunplay and abilities.
+Strategize your loadout and land headshots to outplay your opponent!
--Multiplayer networking using Photon PUN 2\
+\
--Made with Unity\
+\
 *To see the code, navigate to "FPS Game > Assets > _Scripts" and click files with the .cs extension.*